-Dr Hussain Al-Zubaidi is a family physician, a TV doctor and a triathlete!
+Dr Hussain Al-Zubaidi is a GP, a TV doctor, RCGP Lifestyle and Physical Activity Clinical Champion and a triathlete!

 He shares his top five ways walking helps your mental health.

 There are about 500 ways in which walking is good for your mental health, so this will be difficult, but here are my top five.
 These are why each Saturday morning I can be found at one of my local parkruns!